LedgerHQ/lib-ledger-core/README.md

 `-DOPENSSL_SSL_LIBRARIES=/usr/lib/x86_64-linux-gnu -DOPENSSL_INCLUDE_DIR=/usr/include/openssl`

 In both cases we are supporting OpenSSL `1.0` and `1.1`.

+### Build library with PostgreSQL

+#### Dependencies

+Make sure that your have `PostgreSQL` installed on your machine, otherwise the `CMake` command `find_package(PostgreSQL REQUIRED)` will fail during configuration.

+#### Build

+To compile libcore with PostgreSQL support, you should add `-DPG_SUPPORT=ON` to your `CMake` configuration command.

+For Linux, you might need to add `-DPostgreSQL_INCLUDE_DIR=path/to/include/dir` in your configuration as a hint for headers' location (e.g. `/usr/include/postgresql`).

+#### Wallet Pool Configuration

+To use with libcore, simply set value of the key `api::PoolConfiguration::DATABASE_NAME` to the database's URL connection and set it in the pool's configuration.

+To signal to the pool that used database backend is a PostgreSQL one, it is mandatory to set `api::PoolConfiguration::USE_PG_DATABASE` to `true` in the pool's configuration.

+It is also possible to configure the size of the connection pool when instantiating the PostgreSQL `DatabaseBackend` : `api::DatabaseBackend::getPostgreSQLBackend(int32_t connectionPoolSize)`.

+#### Local testing

+If testing locally, make sure to have a running PostgreSQL server.
+As an example, if you are running it on `localhost:5432` and `test_db` as database name, database's name forwarded to the pool (through configuration key `api::PoolConfiguration::DATABASE_NAME`)
+should look like : `postgres://localhost:5432/test_db` .

 ## Documentation

 You can generate the Doxygen documentation by running the `doc` target (for instance, `make doc`